fallen-icarus/cardano-swaps/README.md

 3. Charlie's is added to a block first.
 4. When Mike's transaction is then picked to go into a block, the UTxOs no longer exist.
 The transaction fails without needing to run the swap contracts.

 Since Mike's transaction will fail without needing to run the swap script, Mike's collateral is safe.
-Further, the more available swaps their are, the less likely these "collisions" are.
+Further, the more available swaps there are, the less likely these "collisions" will occur.

+Note: future iterations of Ouroboros (namely Leios)  may allow arbitragers to further limit these collisions by segmenting transactions among sharded mempools.

 ---
 ## Benchmarks and Fee Estimations (YMMV)